 Mumbai is chock full of hotels, so how do you know which one to choose?
-The main tourist sites of Mumbai are located in South Mumbai and subsequently this is where most tourists tend to flock.
+The main tourist sites are located in South Mumbai and subsequently this is where most tourists tend to flock.
 However, our recommendation is to stay in the northern suburbs.
-You will still have access to western foods, people who speak English and places catering to foreigners (expats more than tourists), but you won’t have the touts chasing you down the street asking you to buy a drum.
+You will have access to western foods, people who speak English and places catering to foreigners (expats more than tourists), but you won’t have the touts chasing you down the street asking you to buy a drum.
 Trust me, you will get plenty of that when you are in South Mumbai visiting the sites!
-Here are our top two choices for North Mumbai as well as the tourist center in South Mumbai.

-If you book well in advance, and sometimes even at the last minute, you can snag great deals on your stay, including options with the delicious breakfast buffet (worth the extra money!).
+If you book well in advance, and sometimes even at the last minute, you can snag great deals on a stay at the JW Marriott, including options with the delicious breakfast buffet (worth the extra money!).
 Located well out of the tourist zones of South Mumbai, this is a favorite for longer stay business travelers, but it is also a great spot for families.
 There is a kids club, kids pool with a slide and plenty of western food options at the restaurants.
-This is a local hang out for Bollywood celebrities and expats alike.
+This is a local hangout for Bollywood celebrities and expats alike.
 The staff are amazing and will cater to your every need, just ask.
 This is my preferred hotel on all of my visits to Mumbai.

 If you just can’t bare staying outside of the tourist zones, head to Colaba in South Mumbai.
 Even with all of the hassle of touts in this area, these hotels will make you forget the noise and chaos once you enter the door.